thibault-cne/hsl/README.md

 ## Examples

-You can find a bunch of examples in the `.examples` folder.
+You can find a bunch of examples in the `examples` folder.
 Here an example of a `Hello World!` program:

 ```